 We have tested a lot of GNSS receivers since the release of our software.
 The most important test we performed was for making a GPS connection between GNSS receivers and our apps.
 We tested the following brands with success.

-Our GIS mapping apps and land surveying apps are using Bluetooth to make a connection between the GNSS receiver and the GPS software.
-This is a great connection method, because it is easy for the user to make this connection.
-The distance between the GNSS receiver and the Android device where our GPS software is installed is usually small.
-That is ideal to make a Bluetooth connection.
+Our cm accurate GIS mapping and land surveying apps use Bluetooth to make a connection with a GNSS receiver.
+We considered this to be the best and most reliable method of connecting.
+It is well known, widely used, easy and fast.
+The distance between the GNSS receiver and the Android device is usually very small.
+It makes it an ideal situation for a Bluetooth connection.

 Our GPS apps needs the following NMEA 0183 strings to get all the information they need:

 - GGA – Fix information

 - GST – GPS Pseudorange Noise Statistics

 Some of our land survey apps use some other NMEA 0183 strings as well, like GSA – Overall Satellite data.

 There are also other, alternative, protocols to send information from the GNSS receiver to our land survey apps.
 If needed we can add this to our software.

 Our GPS apps are like a ‘mailman’ for RTCM messages.
 Our land survey app connects as a NTRIP client to a certain NTRIP caster.
 Then our app will forward the RTCM messages, that are send from the NTRIP caster, to the GNSS receiver.

 The messages that our land survey apps forward can vary.
 They can be RTCM 2.x or RTCM 3.x.
 Our apps do not convert messages that they forward.
 So if your GNSS receiver uses other messages from NTRIP, it should not be a problem for the working of the app.